michaelkubina/Bash_Skripte/README.md

-# a collection of bash scripts from the data librarian courses
+# a collection of bash scripts from the data librarian course
+2021-11-30

 ## overview